KoalaTeaCode/KTInstagramUIExampleProject/InstagramUIPost.md

 self.addSubview(userLabel)
 ```

 We set our frame just as before.
-Again we are setting a 10px inset from the top of the superview and instead of snapping our userLabel to the right of our userImageView we use an inset of 52.
+Again we are setting a 10 point inset from the top of the superview and instead of snapping our userLabel to the right of our userImageView we use an inset of 52.

 Then we set the text and can scale the font by using our calculateWidth extension.